Rotorua nestles snugly in the basin of a sunken caldera on the shores of Lake Rotorua - one of the

 We sometimes get hard frosts on roads and footpaths in the central city itself making it slippery for both cars and pedestrians.

-It snowed here today, woo hoo.
+It snowed here today.
 Big, fat, flakes of snow.
 People were

 excitement in the city.
 I was amazed at how happy people were.